nut41035/JSS_internship/README.md

  - all parameters under image size is just a dummy number pleast not use it for training

  4. run `python3 -m main`

+## Result
+- Training performance can be viewed using tensorboard.
+The logs is saved in ./logs/{timestamp} folder by timestamp of the model.
+- Testing result can be found in ./result/{timestamp}/ folder.
+- Also, side-by-side comparison images of input image, ground truth, and prediction can be found in ./result/{timestamp}/grid/

+## Note
+To make the result image easier to distinguish the color difference, more implementation is still needed.